xiechao06/layerify/README.md

 # layerify
 make an un-nested object into a nested object by object keys

+# usage
+read test.js